adobe-type-tools/afdko/docs/CommandLineHowTo.md

 Now, at the bottom of the dialog, click on the button “Use Settings as Defaults”.
 This makes your changes apply to new command windows.

 To change the prompt, you need to edit an obscure file that sets parameters for the *Terminal* program when it starts up.
-Unfortunately, the way the *Terminal* program works depends on which command line program, or "shell" it is setup to use.
+Unfortunately, the way the *Terminal* program works depends on which command line program, or “shell” it is setup to use.
 There are several, and each one uses a different name for its startup file, and requires a different line of text added to change the prompt.
 To see which one you have, under the *Terminal* menu option, choose “Preferences…”, and note the line of text in the top text field.
-The default under Mac OS X 10.14 and earlier is `bash`, while under Mac OS X 10.15 ("Catalina") is `zsh`.
+The default under Mac OS X 10.14 and earlier is `bash`, while under Mac OS X 10.15 (“Catalina”) is `zsh`.

 |Program name|Startup file name|Line to add        |
 |------------|-----------------|-------------------|